BolandianBolandian/NutritionSurveyAnalysis/README.md

-# a-General-survey-analysis
+# a General survey analysis
+### Project Description
+In one of Iran's leading medical universities, a team initiated a project to explore a novel idea in the field of nutrition tailored for the Iranian society.
+To evaluate the feasibility of this idea, the team designed and distributed an online survey targeting relevant stakeholders.

-A medical university in Iran explored a nutrition idea via an online survey.
-As a data scientist, I assessed the survey's reliability, data quality, feasibility, and investor readiness.
-The goal was to determine if the results support the idea and attract investors, highlighting the importance of data-driven decisions in public health.
+As a data scientist, I was engaged to assess the survey's data and provide an expert opinion on its reliability and the validity of its results.
+The primary goal was to determine whether the survey outcomes were robust enough to support the team's hypothesis and potentially attract investor interest.